CREATIVE RESIDENCY

 This special residency program, designed by urbanist and artist Yoav Goldwein, delves into the philosophy of home as portrayed by the great philosophers of modern history and explores our own stories of home and the way they have shaped our lives.

-During the six weeks, we will follow the “Five Dimensions of Home” methodology designed by Yoav after years of collecting research, stories, and thought-provoking ideas from around the world.
+During the month we will follow the “Five Dimensions of Home” methodology designed by Yoav after years of collecting research, stories, and thought-provoking ideas from around the world.
 The dimensions are:

 Photo credit: Yoav Goldwein